Beckhoff/AdsToJava/README.md

 This library is intended for use in ADS client applications written in the Java programming language.
 It was tested on Windows 10 and Tc/BSD 13.2.
+The Linux support is still in the beta phase, as detailed below.

 **It consists of two parts:**